 Endowed chairs and professorships are endowments created by generous donations of one or more donors that are used to support the activities of distinguished faculty members in the college, usually by providing them a salary supplement and discretionary funding.
+With approval of the dean, an endowed chair or professorship may also fund at most 50% of the endowed holder’s base faculty salary.
 This financial support should help some of our best faculty members bring even greater distinction to their program and department.
 An endowed chair has a larger corpus and therefore makes a larger annual disbursement than an endowed professorship, but otherwise these two types of endowments are the same.

 Expectations of Endowed Holders

 Appointment of a faculty member to an endowed chair or professorship shall be considered promotion to a rank above full professor, and only full professors will be eligible for such a promotion.

 Only faculty members who have demonstrated a sustained high level of creative or scholarly accomplishment should be considered for appointment to endowed chairs and professorships.